 Looking for a way to get a clear overview of multiple projects running at once?
 Are you wanting to see where your projects or tasks are standing at a glance, without having to search through many boards?
 If you can relate to this then you've come to the right place — introducing a "high-level board"!

-A high-level board allows you to see an overview of everything you and your team are working on in your monday.com account.
+A high-level board allows you to see an overview of everything you and your team are working on across multiple different boards.
 High-level boards can be organized by quarters, months, phases, clients, projects or any other way that works for the team.
-This type of board allows you to gain quick insight into your endeavors and prioritize all things that should remain top of mind.
 Put simply, a high-level board is your first step towards developing a streamlined workflow!

-While these types of boards are geared towards managers and team leads who need an overview of projects or milestone completion, high-level boards can have an impact on your team members as well.
+While high-level boards are often geared towards managers and leadership who need an overview of projects or milestone completion, they can also have an impact on other team members as well.
 Creating a high-level board can benefit your company by giving all team members a better understanding of your overall aims and objectives.
-Having an understanding of the big picture can lead to more productivity and overall satisfaction when completing day-to-day tasks.

 For this example, we're building a high-level board for a big rebranding project that our team is working on.

-- People Column: The People Column will help give clear ownership to one project manager who is overseeing the associated milestone.
-When you assign a team member, they'll receive a notification in their bell notifications.
+- People Column to provide ownership to one project manager who is overseeing the associated milestone.

-- Timeline Column: The Timeline Column is essential if you're tracking a timeframe for each milestone.
-This is great for organizing.
-We’ll see how this column comes to life via the Timeline View later in this guide.
+- Timeline Column to track a timeframe for each milestone.
+We’ll see how this column comes to life via the Gantt View later in this guide!

 - Link Column

 Alternatively, you can also choose to simply add hyperlinks to any related boards by using the Link Column.
 This column type allows you to connect low-level boards to any related item by giving you a dedicated space to input the unique URL of those boards.
 Using this column makes jumping between boards seamless.
-To learn more about the Link Column, check this out.

 - Tags Column